 Everyday the children take part in fun and exciting activities to promote their learning.
 We undertake daily SPaG, Literacy and Maths lessons.
-We also underpin our learning with ICT through using iPads in class and visits to the Computing Suite.
-Once a fortnight we work with Mr Bean for an Outdoor Learning activity and we promote physical activity through formal and informal P.E. lessons and making other lessons active!
+We also underpin our learning with ICT through using iPads in class.
+Once a fortnight we work with Mr Bean for an Outdoor Learning activity (Wednesday afternoon) and we promote physical activity through P.E. lessons and making other lessons active!

 Topic homework is set once per term and will vary depending on the topic.

 Autumn topic homework is being sent out before half-term and is due in on Tuesday 28th November 2017 (the document is attached at the bottom of this page, outlining the tasks.)

 Autumn - Time Travellers!